 Getting the first book that he wrote and illustrated published (And to Think That I Saw It on Mulberry Street) required a great degree of persistence; it was rejected 27 times before being published by Vanguard Press.

 The Wind in the Willows was born out of bedtime stories that Grahame made up for his son, Alastair.
 He received several rejections including one; “An irresponsible holiday story that will never sell.”
-The novel did sell, 25 million copies worldwide.
+The novel went on to sell 25 million copies worldwide.

 He found it impossible to work on any project that didn't resonate with his personal sensibilities, and selling publishers on his personal vision was extremely difficult.
 Time and time again, he found rejection with advice to imitate more conventional American styles of children's book illustration because his characters looked rumpled and dumpy compared to the fresh-scrubbed, athletic children in fashion.
-What’s more, is the Where the Wild Things Are character was considered far too controversial and rude for his time.
-He was criticized for having a character who would talk back to his mother and act the way he did, plus the end of the book he didn’t get punished for his behavior.
-Still the book has been hugely popular.
+In addition, the Where the Wild Things Are protagonist was considered far too controversial and rude for his time.
+He was criticized for having a character who would talk back to his mother and act the way he did, plus he didn’t get punished for his behavior by the end of the book.
+Still, the book has been hugely popular.